joshuar/go-hass-agent/README.md

 - Scripts need to output either valid JSON, YAML or TOML.
 See [Output Format](#output-format) for details.
-- Commands do not invoke the system shell and does not support expansion/glob patterns or handle other expansions, pipelines, or redirections typicaly done by shells.
+- Commands do not invoke the system shell and does not support expansion/glob patterns or handle other expansions, pipelines, or redirections typically done by shells.

 #### Supported Scripting Languages